benjamin-lowry/steamarchiver/README.md

 - ``list_downloaded_manifests.py`` can be used to verify if a particular depot/manifest has been downloaded, or it can list out the manifests used by branches of an app and check if they've been downloaded.
+- ``get_appinfo.py`` downloads the latest appinfo for the specified apps, or for all publicly visible apps if run with no arguments.
+- ``update_appinfo.py`` attempts to download appinfo for only the apps that have changes since the last time get_appinfo was run.

 For help finding appids, depotids, and manifests, check out https://steamdb.info